LiannaAsatryan/gauss_elimination/README.md

 #description
-My project solves the system of linear equations using matrixes If the system doesn't have a solution or the it is linearly dependent the answer is "no solution" If a letter is typed in place of number, the answer is "something is wrong with your file" If wrong size is typed the answer is "wrong size, cannot continue the process" And finally, when the system of equations has solution the answer is written like this   "sol1 sol2 sol3 ... soln"
+My project solves the system of linear equations using matrixes If the system doesn't have a solution or it is linearly dependent the answer is "no solution" If a letter is typed in place of number, the answer is "something is wrong with your file" If wrong size is typed the answer is "wrong size, cannot continue the process" When the system of equations has solution the answer is written like this   "sol1 sol2 sol3 ... soln"

 to run the main program type: